 First Steps in Breaking a Drain Valve Clog

-1 Depending upon whether the water heater is gas or electric, turn off the gas valve or circuit breaker that powers it.
+1 Turn off the water heater.
+Depending upon whether the water heater is gas or electric, turn off the gas valve or circuit breaker that powers it.

 2 Connect a hose to the drain valve and run it outside, placing the end of the hose below the level of the water heater.
 Turn on a hot water faucet somewhere in the house or open the water heater’s pressure-relief valve to break the vacuum inside the tank.